-Test 2: the child would suffer hardship if they were unable to attend Dunstall Park.
+Test 2: the child would suffer hardship if they were unable to attend the Academy.

 Hardship means severe suffering of any kind, not merely difficulty or inconvenience, which is likely to be experienced as a result of the child attending a different school.
 Applicants must provide detailed information about both the type and severity of any likely hardship at the time of application.

-- 3) Children who have an elder sibling in attendance at Dunstall Park and who will still be attending the school at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children living within the catchment area for Dunstall Park Primary School. - 5) Other children arranged in order of priority according to how near their home addresses are to the main gate of the school, determined by a straight-line measurement as calculated by the Local Authority's Geographical Information System.
+- 3) Children who have an elder sibling in attendance at the Academy and who will still be attending the school at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parents marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children living within the catchment area of the Academy. - Other children arranged in order of priority according to how near their home addresses are to the main gate of the Academy, determined by a straight-line measurement as calculated by the Local Authority's Geographical Information System.

-Where it is not possible to accommodate all children applying for places within a particular category then the Local Authority will allocate the available places in accordance with the remaining criteria.
-If for instance, all the catchment area children cannot be accommodated at Dunstall Park, children who are resident within the catchment area will be arranged in order of priority according to the remaining criteria.
+Where it is not possible to accommodate all children applying for places within a particular category then the Academy will allocate the available places in accordance with the remaining criteria.
+If for instance, all the catchment area children cannot be accommodated at a school, children who are resident within the catchment area will be arranged in order of priority according to the remaining criteria.